Major professional sports leagues in the United States and Canada: United States

 Both the NBA and MLS have higher concentrations of teams in the western United States than the other major leagues.
-Whereas the NBA's teams tend to be somewhat more evenly distributed across the United States, MLS's presence in areas of the southern United States has historically been sparse; after MLS folded its two Florida-based teams after the 2001 season, it did not re-enter the South until Orlando City SC joined the league in 2015, with Atlanta United FC following in 2017.
-With the addition of Minnesota United FC in 2017 and Inter Miami CF in 2020, MLS remains absent from two markets with an otherwise complete set of the Big Four leagues: Detroit and Phoenix.
+Whereas the NBA's teams tend to be somewhat more evenly distributed across the United States, MLS' presence in areas of the southern United States has historically been sparse; after MLS folded its two Florida-based teams after the 2001 season, it did not re-enter the South until Orlando City SC joined the league in 2015, with Atlanta United FC following in 2017.
+With the addition of Minnesota United FC in 2017 and Inter Miami CF in 2020, along with the departure of the NHL's Arizona Coyotes from Phoenix in 2024, MLS has a team in every market with a complete set of teams in each of the Big Four major leagues except Detroit.

-The CFL had a total of six teams in the United States over a three-year period between 1993 and 1995, all in medium-sized markets that lacked an NFL team at the time; of the seven markets those teams occupied, three (Baltimore, San Antonio and Sacramento) had other major league franchises at the time, and two would later receive a major team (Memphis and Las Vegas).
+The CFL had a total of six teams in the United States over a three-year period between 1993 and 1995, all in medium-sized markets that lacked an NFL team at the time.
+Of the seven markets those teams occupied, three (Baltimore, San Antonio, and Sacramento) had other major league franchises at the time, and two later received a major league team (Memphis and Las Vegas).
 The league also played occasional games in the United States in the 1950s and 1960s.

 The largest metropolitan area without a major professional sports franchise depends on the definition of "metropolitan area".
 Among areas defined by the United States Census Bureau as Metropolitan Statistical Areas (MSAs), California's Inland Empire is the largest without a major franchise.
-However, it is part of Greater Los Angeles, a region defined by the US Census as a Combined Statistical Area (CSA), and is thus part of the Los Angeles television market.
+However, it is part of Greater Los Angeles, a region defined by the U.S. Census as a Combined Statistical Area (CSA), and is thus part of the Los Angeles television market.
 The largest CSA without a major franchise is the Hampton Roads area of southeastern Virginia, spilling over into a small part of North Carolina.
-The largest TV market without a major franchise is the Hartford–New Haven market, covering all of Connecticut except Fairfield County (the state's closest to New York City); Hartford's last major league squad, the NHL's Whalers, left in 1997.
+The largest TV market without a major franchise is the Hartford–New Haven market, covering all of Connecticut except the former Fairfield County; Hartford's last major league squad, the NHL's Whalers, left in 1997.